optimizedlearning/aclab-blog/_posts/2024-07-10-kernel-mean-embedding-II.md

 use_macro: true
 ---

 This post is a continuation of [Kernel Mean Embedding]({{ "/2024/06/12/kernel-mean-embedding.html" | relative_url }}).
 Check out this post if you haven't.
 In this second part, we will see an application of kernel mean embedding in statistics.
 As a motivating question, consider two distributions $P,Q$ and i.i.d. samples $X\_1,\ldots,X\_n\sim P, Y\_1,\ldots,Y\_n\sim Q$.
-We'd like to distinguish, statistically, whether $P$ and $Q$ are identical distribution.
+We'd like to distinguish, statistically, whether $P$ and $Q$ are identical distributions.
 At the end of the day, we will see a hypothesis tesing using the concept of kernel mean embedding.

 <div style="display:none">
 $